 I decided that I could set up an ASK ARONLINE section of our moribund forum, and have added a link to our top menu.
 So, if you have any question about cars that’s burning away, click the link, hit ‘New Topic’ and ask away.
 I don’t profess to know everything, by any stretch of the imagination, but I do know a lot of people who do know a lot of things, so if I can’t come up with an answer, I’m sure one of those can.

 Ian Nicholls One of the most fondly remembered British Rail diesel locomotives was the English Electric Type 4, later christened Class 40.
-Nicknamed ‘Whistlers’ by rail enthusiasts, due to their distinctive engine noise, it was at one stage the star of the British Railways diesel fleet, hauling top line expresses in the east of England […]
+Nicknamed ‘Whistlers’ by rail enthusiasts, due to their distinctive engine noise, it was at one stage the star of the British Railways diesel fleet, hauling top line expresses in the east of England and […]

 It’s funny how a mature and well-resolved design can make a car lack ‘surprise and delight’ appeal.
 Take the Jaguar XE – it’s a great looking car, superbly engineered, and after a quick drive, it was easy to conclude that it’s there or thereabouts at the head of one of the most competitive market sectors.
 But seeing it in standard small-wheeled form in silver, it’s a little underwhelming in the looks department, and it leaves me wondering whether the (understandably) safety-first approach to its design, was really necessary?